 In rare circumstances, you may lose access to the Enterprise Data File Folder.
 In these cases, you will receive several "File Not Found" error messages, and the application will go into Safe Mode.

-If you are using the P3 cloud based version of NetPlus system, the problem could be anywhere on the Internet between your computer and our P3 system NetPlus Server.
+The problem could be anywhere on the Internet between your computer and our P3 system NetPlus Server.
 Possible causes include:

 You should contact P3Software support to help diagnose and resolve the problem.

 These are some of the most common tasks in setting up P3Expeditor in a new organization.
 Very often setting up and customizing these features requires policy decisions in addition to the technical tasks.
 P3Support can help you identify what you need to customize to achieve your specific goals.